Ministry of Energy (Azerbaijan): Czech Republic

 Azerbaijan and the Czech Republic are currently working on a new inter-ministerial energy agreement.
 “The essence of the document is to underline the strategic importance of supplies of Azerbaijani oil to the Czech Republic, but also to facilitate the cooperation in the development of alternative energy sources (e.g., the hydropower and other green energy sources) and create conditions for the involvement of entrepreneurial subjects in energy projects in both countries,” Thomas Huner, Czech Minister for Industry and Trade said.
 Azerbaijani oil represents one-third of oil consumption in the Czech Republic.

 Southern Gas Corridor

 Due to the Southern gas corridor, gas will be transported from the Caspian region to Europe.
 The main source of gas will be Shah Deniz Stage 2.
-Ministry of Energy of Azerbaijan cooperates with BP for the realization of this project in the Caspian Region.
-First, Gas will be supplied to Georgia and Turkey in 2018.
+The Ministry of Energy of Azerbaijan cooperates with BP for the realization of this project in the Caspian Region.
+First, gas will be supplied to Georgia and Turkey in 2018.
 Thereafter, in 2020, gas is expected to be delivered to Europe.